 The questions covered:

-LOAD, EXPLODE, and DRIVE, when entered into the regression equation, showed the ability to predict lower extremity injury, χ2 = 14.6, df=4, p < 0.01; with EXPLODE independently showing significant prediction at p = 0.02.
-LOAD, EXPLODE, and DRIVE also showed the ability to predict ACL injury, χ2 = 13.92, df = 3, p < 0.01, with LOAD and EXPLODE independently showing significant prediction at p < 0.05.
+Results: EFD, RCF, and CRI, when entered into the regression equation, showed the ability to predict lower extremity injury, chi2= 14.6, df=4, P < 0.01; with RCF independently showing significant prediction at P = 0.02.
+T-tests showed significant differences between the ACL and healthy groups for RCF (t= 2.27, df = 22, p = 0.03), with the injured group scoring lower.
+EFD, RCF, and CRI also showed the ability to predict ACL injury, chi2= 13.9, df = 3, P < 0.01, with EFD and RCF independently showing significant prediction at P < 0.05.

-The force plate variables collected from vertical jumps were able to identify and predict athletes who sustained a lower extremity injury.
-Additionally, these variables were able to identify and predict athletes who sustained an ACL injury.
+Conclusions: The force plate variables collected from vertical jumps were able to identify athletes who sustained a lower extremity injury.
+Additionally, these variables were able to identify athletes who sustained an ACL injury.

 Clinical Relevance: Athletes who demonstrate altered jump kinetics may be identified prior to sustaining a lower extremity injury.